vladimirvshivkov/movies/README.md

 Schema of DB is described in setting.py

 It works on docker swarm, and before you run script, you need to initialize swarm.

+First, you need to pull git, and cd to folder.
+Then, run make_movies.sh, script will create all services, network and stuff.
+If you would like to scale movies app, just type in terminal
+"docker service scale movies-app=7" for 7 or any app you would like.